 Maintains knowledge of developmental issues, Individual Education Plan requirements, and community resources.

 Evaluates the need for further services, makes appropriate referrals and documents in the client file.

 Participates in clinical supervision and actively seeks supervision and direction when needed or requested to do so.

 May provide presentations or training to groups on issues related to child development.

-Preferred Requirements: Master's Degree in Social Work, Counseling or Psychology.
-3 years experience in schools or with children.
-LCSW or LCPC.
+Preferred Requirements: Master’s degree in Social Work, Counseling or Psychology.
+Three years of experience in schools or working with children.
+LCSW/LCPC.

 Minimum Requirements: Master’s degree in Social Service field.
 One year of experience in schools or working with children.
 LSW/LPC

 Other Requirements: Driver’s license, reliable transportation and Agency specified automobile insurance.
 May require bilingual (Spanish).